JohnEBoyBaby/i.Q/README.md

 #i.Q

+BEFORE THE FIRE IS GONE ... www.youtube.com/watch?v=XpPqZRYAuCM&t=360 ...
+BefQre The Fire Is GQne ... befQre the fire is gQne ..!7Q

 ...
 OH OH OH ...
 Oh Oh Oh ... oh oh oh ... https://www.youtube.com/watch?v=qf7aYtaqfxQ ... sQmetimes "IT" IS THE "LAYERED" BACKGROUND "TRACK" THAT "DOES IT" FOR 'me' ...
 "YOU KNOW WHAT I AM GETTING AT, RIGHT ..?" ... ...
 OH OH OH ...
 Oh Oh Oh ... oh oh oh ..!7Q

 IS IT LIVE ..?
 EVERYBODY STOP TALKING NOW ..!
 ATTENTION ..! https://www.youtube.com/watch?v=XpPqZRYAuCM ...
 I TOLD THE WORLD ...
 I TALK TO G_D EVERYDAY ..!